Dwarf waterdog

 The dwarf waterdog (Necturus punctatus) is an aquatic salamander endemic to the Eastern United States.
 It is the smallest member of the family Proteidae.

 Description

 This species is usually between 11.5 and 19 cm long.
 It has bushy, narrow gills and a compressed tail.
 All feet have four toes.
 The salamander is uniform slate gray to brown or dark olive dorsally and dirty white ventrally.
 Most individuals have no dorsal spots; when the dorsal spots are present, the venter is unspotted (unlike in Necturus lewisi, which is also a larger species).
 Juveniles are uniformly brown dorsally (as opposed to striped, as in other juvenile Necturus).

+Geographic range

-Geographic rangeNecturus punctatus is found on the Atlantic coastal plain and the Piedmont of the eastern United States, from southeastern Virginia to southcentral Georgia.
+Necturus punctatus is found on the Atlantic coastal plain and the Piedmont of the eastern United States, from southeastern Virginia to southcentral Georgia.
 Populations further west into Alabama and Florida represent another, undescribed species.